martin-welss/wildfly-git-install/README.md

 IMPORTANT:
 Using jboss-cli for deployment adds the deployment to the respective configuration file (e.g. standalone-full.xml), so this method is NOT suited for our needs.
 But there is another way: We should use drop-in deployment and monitor the marker files.
-Just look at the build.gradle in the companion project
+Just look at the file build.gradle in the companion project

 https://github.com/martin-welss/jtrack-ee7

-For the jtrack-ee7 project the postgres_branch is recommended.
+For the jtrack-ee7 project the postgres_branch is mandatory.

 Branches
 ========